DavidNash2024/Win32xx/samples/Animation/Readme.txt

 resource editor to build the resource script file for us (often called resource.rc).
 Commercial compilers usually include a resource editor for this purpose, but free compilers generally don't.
-A resource editor is include with Microsoft's Visual Studio Studio Community.
+A resource editor is included with Microsoft's Visual Studio Studio Community.